FreektenDoesschate/ECT-UP/README.md

 ## Quality Control (QC)

 We aim to perform state-of-the-art quality control for each datamodality that was acquired.
 Quality was both assessed using quality metrics and visual inspection.
+Click [here](QC-UP) for more information on the QC proces for different modalities.

 ## Processing (1st-level analysis)